lregnier/faunadb-warehouse-example/tutorial/README.md

 'Stock quantity for Product [1] not enough – requested at [2019-03-11T22:43:17.066135Z]'
 ```

-If you look closer at the Order `creationDate` and the time prompted in the error message, you will find that both time values differed only by fraction of seconds.
-This demonstrates that despite being executed at the same time, the two queries have been effectively being processed in a serialized way and only one of them has managed to the records store in the database.
+If you look closer at the Order `creationDate` and the time prompted in the error message, you will find that both time values differ only by fraction of seconds.
+This demonstrates that despite being executed at the same time, the two queries have been effectively being processed in a serialized way and only one of them has managed to modifiy the records store in the database.